Life in the fast lane: catching up with British racing driver and Outstanding Alumna Charlie Martin

 We've been keen to chat to Charlie for months, but an international schedule of motor racing has kept getting in the way.
 Fortunately, this time, luck was on our side.

 Graduating with a BA (Hons) in Graphic Design from NTU in 2004, Charlie is now a successful racing driver with a top-flight career in motorsport.
 She has competed in multiple disciplines including single seaters, prototypes, and GT cars.
-In 2020,

 Given Charlie’s career continues at pace, it’s been quite a challenge to find a slot in her diary.